ShinyaFurumata/ejs-scss-template/README.md

 ```

 # Using the build #
-Automated Slim and SASS building:
+Automated ejs and SASS building:
 ```
 gulp
 ```